 As in previous years, the Gustav Mahler Jugendorchester will also take part, at the beginning of the tour, in the award-winner’s concert of the Nestlé and Salzburg Festival Young Conductors Award (YCA) of which the GMJO is a partner since the first edition in 2010.
 Young French conductor Maxime Pascal, the winner of the 2014 edition, will lead the GMJO in a programme consisting of works by Debussy, Chausson, and Stravinsky.

 The Summer Tour 2014 of the Gustav Mahler Jugendorchester is dedicated to the memory of our founder and Music Director, Claudio Abbado, who sadly passed away earlier this year.
 His artistic vision, as well as his active and generous commitment to the younger generation of musicians, will remain our challenge and guiding principle for the future.

-Erste Group and Vienna Insurance Group are the main partners of the Gustav Mahler Jugendorchester
+Erste Group und Vienna Insurance Group -- Partner des Gustav Mahler Jugendorchesters

 Mit großem Stolz und im Bewußtsein der damit verbundenen wichtigen Aufgaben erlaubt sich das Gustav Mahler Jugendorchester auf seine Ernennung zum Botschafter UNICEF Österreich im Jahr 2012 hinzuweisen.